bwedderburn/clone-ubuntu-os/README.md

   ```bash
   PYINSTALLER_FLAGS="--add-data resources:resources" scripts/package-macos-app.sh -e src/my_app/main.py
   ```
+- To reuse the amp-benchkit packaging script with another entry point, call `scripts/package-macos-app.sh` and add `-p` flags for every additional source directory that PyInstaller should index.
 - Signing and notarisation are out of scope; run Apple’s `codesign` and `notarytool` afterwards if you plan to distribute beyond local machines.

 ## License